Are lawnmower blade bolts reverse-thread? -Yes, on some models, they are!

 Why Extra Cautiousness Is Needed When Removing Blades on Lawnmowers?

 The blade which cuts the grass on many types of lawnmowers is secured by a threaded, by a hex head bolt that’s screwed into an adapter that’s on the drive shaft of the engine.
-If a blade needs to be removed or sharpened, the bolt which retains the blade needs to be unscrewed.
+If a blade needs to be removed or sharpened, the bolt that retains the blade needs to be unscrewed.

 Before this is done or any other type of maintenance on the lawnmower, the spark plug wire must be removed from the plug for safety!